-For some, this may be the most exciting part of the game: the team finally gets to assemble into their megaultramagnatron-bot, yeah!
+For some, this may be the most exciting part of the game: the team finally gets to assemble into their mega-ultra-magna-tron-bot, yeah!

-To form the bot, each Pilot who wishes to join the Final Form must put forth a card - chances are one or more already has a card out simply by way of having Initiated the Rumble in the first place.
-The card a Pilot puts forth must equal or exceed the "Combine Rank" of their current Harmony, otherwise they can't join the Union.
+To form the bot, each additional Pilot who wishes to join the Final Form must also put forth a fusion card.
+The fusion card must equal or exceed the "Combine Rank" of their current Harmony, otherwise they can't join the Union.
 You can put forth cards from your Hand or from any of the available Factions.